FAQ

 - Alleged contractual work Work is carried out by employees who are employed by an employer or Personnel service provider deployed with a customer

-- The employer assumes the right to issue instructions to the temporary worker and not the actual employer
+- The client assumes the right to issue instructions to the temporary worker and not his actual employer

 What is the principle of equality?